 Preheat the oven to 350.
 Grease a 9×13 glass baking dish with butter or coconut oil.
 Tear or cut (tearing is easier) the scraps of bread up and pack it into the dish.
 Really pack it in there.
 Once you add the liquid, it will really soak in and settle.
 Set aside.

-Pour the egg/milk/sugar mixture slowly over the bread, making sure that all of it gets covered.
-Sprinkle a little coconut sugar and cinnamon over the top.
+Pour the egg/milk/maple syrup mixture slowly over the bread, making sure that all of it gets covered.
+Sprinkle a little cinnamon over the top.
 Cover the pan with foil and bake for 45-60 minutes.
 You want the liquid to be soaked up and the bread to be springy, but not dry.
 It might seem a little underdone when you take it out of the oven, but it will set up as it cools.

 You can serve this warm or cold.
 You can also add some fresh whipped cream or vanilla ice cream.
 In my opinion, this tastes much better the day after making it.
 It also freezes well, so you can portion it up and store in the freezer for several months.